jachermocilla/sensedev-2017/project/README.md

 FINAL PROJECT

-Requireents
+Requirements
 ----------
-*One telosb mote as base station connected to PC
+* One telosb mote as base station connected to PC

-*One telosb mote as temperature sensor
+* One telosb mote as temperature sensor